-- 1. Window Caption

-- 2. Main Menu Commands

-- 3. Toolbars

-- 4. Workspace

-- 5. Edit Window

-- 6. TTY Window

-- 7. Output Window
+The following list of IDE features corresponds to the comments on the diagram given on the next page.

-Shows the current active project, and file.

-Contains the highest level menu commands

-Displays a set of icons at the top of the editor window.
+1. Window Caption Shows the current active project, and file.
+2. Main Menu Commands Contains the highest level menu commands 3.
+Toolbars Displays a set of icons at the top of the editor window.
 These are shortcuts to the more often used menu commands.

-Shows all open projects in tabs, the active project's tab is highlighted in red.
-Source modules and files open in this window for editing.

-PC to Board communications shown here.

-Shows the result of various processes.
+4. Workspace Shows all open projects in tabs, the active project's tab is highlighted in red.
+5. Edit Window Source modules and files open in this window for editing.
+6. TTY Window PC to Board communications shown here.
+7. Output Window Shows the result of various processes.
 The Build tab shows the compiler or assembler results.
 The Find-in-File tab reports the results of searches.

-- 8. SFR Watch Window

-- 9. Memory Watch Window

-- 10. Status Bar

-Shows the value of the SFR's while debugging.
-Shows the value in the different types of memory while debugging.
-Shows the result of various operations, software version, target, and the position of the cursor.
+8. SFR Watch Window Shows the value of the SFR's while debugging.
+9. Memory Watch Window Shows the value in the different types of memory while debugging.
+10. Status Bar Shows the result of various operations, software version, target, and the position of the cursor.

-11 Reads51 CONCEPTS
+10 READS51 CONCEPTS